-- Covered under the Fair Housing Act (not recognized by ADA because there is no right to comfort). - Animal's presence as support, well-being, or comfort does not constitute work or tasks. - The use of this animal in Housing must be approved through the Coordinator of Disability Services and the Director of Student Life and Housing.
+- Covered under the Fair Housing Act (not recognized by ADA because there is no right to comfort). - Animal's presence as support, well-being, or comfort does not constitute work or tasks. - The use of this animal in Housing must be approved through the Coordinator of Disability Services and the Housing Coordinator.